 See results from

-Gender and sexual identity
+Gender and sexual diversity

 While LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual, or other) and LGBTQ2S+ (which represents the inclusion of two-spirit in Canada) are widely recognized in North America, Gender and Sexual Diversity (GSD) is a more inclusive and modern replacement of the LGBTQ etc. acronym.